NOTE: This is an update to a post I previously wrote in 2021. There are a mixture of photos from 2021 and 2023.

 The AC Airshow is a free annual event.
 Read my Philadelphia Inquirer article for more free things down the shore.

 Storybook Land opened in 1955, and as the name suggests, the overall theme is fairytales and childhood stories.
 In addition to the rides, there are over 30 attractions for families to walk around and look at.
 Mary’s Little Lamb with an actual sheep to pet and feed and a little schoolhouse with old-fashioned desks was one of our favorites.
 And several of them even have buttons for you to push and listen to snippets of the stories while watching a scene with animatronic characters.
-I will admit, after visiting Storybook Land, I feel like I need to read Henry and Charlotte some of the classics.
-While we read CONSTANTLY, I realized that they weren’t that familiar with a few of the fairytales!
+Having your kids familiar with classic fairy tale stories isn’t necessary but definitely adds to the excitement!
+(My kids knew more this time and enjoyed pointing them out to us as they spotted them.)

-At nearly 5 (SOB) and almost 3.5 years old, Henry and Charlotte were the perfect age for it, but I think it would be fun for any children ages 2 through 10 years old.
+I’ve now taken my kids at approximately 7 and 5.5 and 5 and 3.5, and they had a great time both visits.
+I would say that 3 to 8 is ideal, but I think it would be fun for any children ages 2 through 10 years old.
 (Possibly older if you have younger ones with you that the older ones will enjoy helping.)
-There are 18 rides, and I think there was only one that Charlotte wouldn’t have been tall enough to ride.
-(You need to be 42 inches for the Tick Tock Clock Drop.)
-In fact, both of them rode their very first rollercoaster while we were there!
-They were terrified … but they did it!
-(Check out my Instagram Story Highlight to see the super excited before video … and then the aftermath.)
+There are 18 rides, and my daughter could ride all but one of them during our visit when she was 3.
+In fact, both of them rode their very first rollercoaster at Storybook Land!
+Unfortunately, they were NOT fans and haven’t been on any rollercoasters since!
 While definitely tame for real thrill seekers, it’s a fast, bumpy ride for little ones.
 If you’ve been to Sesame Place, I’d say it’s a step below Vapor Trail in terms of scariness.
 (And a lower height requirement, too.)
+We sat that there’s a new rollercoaster being built too, that should open in 2024.

 The rollercoaster was NOT a hit with my two, but it wasn’t anything a ride on the Zip Zap Racers couldn’t fix.
 And they enjoyed every other ride, so no harm done.